On sets defining few ordinary solids: The variety defined by the intersection of five quadrics

 So the $d+2$ points $p_1,\ldots,p_{d+2}$ impose $d+2$ linearly independent conditions on the space of quadrics defined on the hyperplane $H \cong \mathbb{P}^{d-1}({\mathbb F})$.
 This space of quadrics has dimension ${d+1 \choose 2}$ which implies that we have at most ${d+1 \choose 2}-(d+2)=\frac{1}{2}d^2-\frac{1}{2}d-2$ linearly independent quadrics on $H$ containing the points $\mathcal{S} \cap H$.

 As we have ${d \choose 2}-1=\frac{1}{2}d^2-\frac{1}{2}d-1$ linearly independent quadrics which are zero on $\mathcal{S}$, this means that in the subspace of quadrics generated by them, there must be two independent quadrics that agree on their restriction to $H$.
-This implies that there is a quadric in the subspace generated by the ${d \choose 2}-1$ quadrics which is zero on $H$.
+Taking the difference of these two quadrics, this implies that there is a quadric in the subspace generated by the ${d \choose 2}-1$ quadrics which is zero on $H$.
 This quadric is necessarily a hyperplane pair quadric, which contradicts the hypothesis. \end{proof}

-In our case when $d=4$, Theorem~\ref{glynn+} implies that if $\mathcal{S}$ spans the whole space and does not contain a line then it has the property that any hyperplane of $\mathbb{P}^4({\mathbb R})$ intersects $\mathcal{S}$ in at most $5$ points.
+In our case when $d=4$, Theorem~\ref{glynn+} implies that if $\mathcal{S}= \bigcap Q$ spans the whole space and does not contain a line then it has the property that any hyperplane of $\mathbb{P}^4({\mathbb R})$ intersects $\mathcal{S}$ in at most $5$ points.